Skip to content ↓

 Further develop our whole school approach to rewarding pupils, building on sport values to improve school ethos and pupils social and moral development.

-Over 90% of all children across the school represented the school in a competitive sports event.
+Over 90% of all children in the school represented the school in a competitive sports event.

 92% of upper KS2 children represented the school in at least one sporting event.